Debt Consolidation Loans

 - A debt consolidation loan will have a positive impact on your credit score – as long as you meet the monthly payments.

-- Your debts will be repaid at the end of the consolidation loan term, permitting you haven’t missed any repayments or accrued further unsecured debts.
+- Your debts will be repaid at the end of the consolidation loan term, providing that you haven’t missed any repayments or accrued further unsecured debts.

 - Your debts must be paid in full, there is no debt forgiveness.